reph0t/CTF/OverTheWire/Bandit/Level_1.md

 ![image](https://github.com/reph0t/CTF/blob/d3e3adf343bb9ad2c64c9fd5cbc03692b14352a4/OverTheWire/Bandit/src/Level_1-3.jpg)

-**TL;DR**
+>[!NOTE]
-- The command cat ./- is the cleaner and more reliable method to read the contents of the file named -.
+> - The command cat ./- is the cleaner and more reliable method to read the contents of the file named -.
-- While cat < - works by using input redirection, it's not as clear or commonly used since cat reads from stdin by default when no file is specified.
+> - While cat < - works by using input redirection, it's not as clear or commonly used since cat reads from stdin by default when no file is specified.
-- Both methods will display the contents of the file, but the first method (cat ./-) is simpler and clearer for this situation.
+> - Both methods will display the contents of the file, but the first method (cat ./-) is simpler and clearer for this situation.